VladimirTechMan/salsa-format-spec/README.md

  "ipaddr"  | string  | Optional.
 The IP address of the signaling packet sender or receiver.
  "port"    | number  | Optional.
 The TCP/UDP/SCTP port of the signaling packet sender or receiver.

 The "name" string value is an arbitrary symbolic name, encoded in UTF-8, and it MUST be present inside each "src" and "dst" object.
 It uniquely idenitifies each source and desitnation peer referenced in a SALSA file.
-It MAY also serve the purpose of better documenting/annotating the source and destination peers referenced in SALSA files by using a logical naming scheme that is clear and easier to understand to the people using the file.
+It MAY also serve the purpose of better documenting/annotating the source and destination peers referenced in a SALSA file by using a logical naming scheme that is clear and easier to understand to the people using the file.

 The same unique "name" value MUST consistently be used to reference the same sender or the same receiver multiple times in a SALSA file.
-Different senders and receivers (for example, those having different IP addresses or different ports on the same IP address) SHOULD get different names when they are represented in a SALSA file.
-That approach allows SALSA file consumers to provide better naming annotations at any later point in time, by replacing any of the original (unique) names with a more descriptive (unique) one.
+Different senders and receivers (for example, those having different IP addresses or different ports on the same IP address) MUST get different names when they are represented in a SALSA file.
+Note that the users of SALSA file MAY provide better naming annotations at any later point in time, by replacing any of the original (unique) names with a more descriptive (unique) one.

 It is RECOMMENDED that the "ipaddr" and "port" values are provided in the SALSA file whenever the SALSA file creator has, or can easily obtain, those two values, respectively.